gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

     MacSyFinder during the search process, and were thus not assigned to a candidate system.

   * **all_best_solutions.tsv** - This file contains all possible best solutions under the form of a per-component, tabulated report file.
-    To retrieve a single best solution as proposed by MacSyFinder, see file `best_solution_report.tsv`.
+    To retrieve a single best solution as proposed by MacSyFinder, see file `best_solution.tsv`.

   * **all_systems.tsv** - This file contains all possible candidate systems given the definitions - without processing of the potential overlaps between candidate systems, under the form of a per-component, tabulated report file.
 It corresponds